BudEcosystem/bud-serve-eval/docs/observability.md

 ## 🛠️ Logging: Best Practices for Observability

 **Logging** is the first step in making your microservices observable.
 Properly configured logs allow you to track the flow of execution, diagnose issues, and monitor the performance of your application in real-time.
-Let’s dive into the best practices for logging to ensure your services are as observable as they are resilient.
+Let's dive into the best practices for logging to ensure your services are as observable as they are resilient.

 ### 🚀 Getting Started with Logging